As a professional Association we are formally governed through our Constitution, elected Board and Executive Team

 It is Andrew’s broad knowledge of all aspects of superannuation, his experience in running a business, understanding the SMSF Association’s membership, as well as his ability to think strategically that position him to offer invaluable insights and advice to the SMSF Association.

 Robyn joined the SMSF Association Board in June 2017.
-She is also a non-executive director of Gateway Credit Union and Diversa Trustees Limited.
+She is also a non-executive director of Gateway Credit Union, Diversa Trustees Limited and Football Federation Australia.
 She has over twenty years’ experience in the financial services industry and is a former Executive Director of Macquarie Bank.
 Robyn is a management consultant specialising in governance and has held non-executive director positions on the boards of CUSCAL, MLC School Burwood, Habitat for Humanity Australia and WealthPortal Pty Ltd.

 Robyn has a BA from Macquarie University and an MA from the University of Technology, Sydney.
 She is a Master Coach, International Coaching Federation, USA; has a Diploma in Information Technology Business Application from Harvard University USA and a Diploma in Marketing Management from Macquarie University.
 She is an accredited facilitator and course author for the Australian Institute of Company Directors where she is also a Fellow.